Vanilla Extract Keto Debate: Keto-Friendly Brands and Imitation Hazards

 Pure vanilla extract has only two or three ingredients: vanilla beans, ethyl alcohol, and (sometimes) water.
 However, many imitation vanilla extracts are made with additional ingredients to make them taste sweeter, richer, or more aromatic.

-This often comes in the form of added sugars, which are restricted on many weight loss diets and certainly not recommended in high doses on keto.
+This enhancement often includes added sugars, which are restricted on many weight loss diets and are definitely not recommended in high doses on keto.

 Six cupcakes with white frosting and colorful sprinkles arranged in a pyramid-like shape.